 4. The Sunset Point in Goreme

-I remember the first day I was desperately looking for a place to watch the sunset.
+I remember the first day I was desperately looking for the best place to watch the sunset in Cappadocia.
 After several options, I chose a classic place, already famous for it.
 Even if we shared the field with other hundreds of people, the experience was magical.
 It is located on the Aydın Kırağı Seyir Yeri Street, exactly where a large flag of Turkey towers in the city of Goreme.
 It’s great to watch the sky get shades of red, while the valleys are lit up.
 Otherwise, I will let the pictures speak for themselves.

 3. Ikman Galleries

 Instagram did it again!
 This time, it took my steps to the Ikman Galleries, a kind of trip in the stories with Alladin.
+One of the top tourist attractions in Cappadocia.
 The thousands of colored carpets dress the floor, the ceiling and the walls of the rooms.
 And from the crystal lamps, you expect a spirit to meet your three desires.
 In addition to upholstery and fabrics with sophisticated patterns, here you can find just about everything that your heart of authentic souvenirs collector can desire.
 So don’t forget to make space in the luggage for a pillow with Oriental motifs.
 Harder it will be to choose only one.

 2. Goreme Open Air Museum

 Any holiday in Cappadocia certainly will involve visiting one of the most famous tourist attractions here.
 Personally, I consider it the core of the region.
 That’s because you will find out here everything you need to know about the history of Cappadocia.
 It is a whole complex with churches and monasteries dug in the rock for which you will have to pay an entry ticket of 35 Turkish lire (about 6 Euro).
 It is a place so different, special and well preserved that was included in the list of UNESCO monuments in 1985.